leehiufung911/chameleon-autoresearch/README.md

 # Chameleon Autoresearch

+Can Agents perform the scientific method?
 TLDR: I tried to get Agents to generate hypotheses and test them, rinse and repeat, Ralph-loop style (Except unlike a ralph loop, it's not really iterative improvement towards a defined goal, it's more open-ended)
-Inspired by Terence Tao: "AI has driven the cost of idea generation to almost zero", and karpathy's autoresearc
+Inspired by Terence Tao: "AI has driven the cost of idea generation to almost zero", and karpathy's autoresearch

-h
 --yes, claude wrote everything below.
 I won't apologize for the slop, however, the ideas are my own, and I think autonomous computational chemistry is a worthwhile thing to play with.